 Stamnagkathi is a type of Cretan salad made with local greens.
 This is a great side dish which can be served with sardines, grilled meat or fish.
 It can also be eaten on its own as a light appetizer, with olive oil and lemon dressing.

-Stamnagathi is a wild chicory variety with spiny leaves which can be found on the island of Crete.
+Stamnagathi is a wild chicory variety with spiny leaves that can be found on the island of Crete.
 It is considered to be a Cretan secret for well being and longevity.

 If you are still looking for the perfect meze, try the famed Ntakos which consists of a slice of soaked dried bread topped with chopped tomatoes, cheese and flavored with local Cretan herbs.
 You can have it with a bit of olive or pepper on top too.

 If you are looking for the best meat-based dish then we need to talk about Antikristo.
 This is not so much about the name of the dish itself, but the cooking method which literally means cooking across the fire.
 This is still a well-preserved cooking method in the mountain villages of Crete.
 It is a lamb dish and all you need is fire and salt.
-Place lots of salt around the lamb and then put it around the fire.
-The idea is that the lamb is not in contact with the fire directly, but across it, as the name suggests.
+Place lots of salt around the lamb and then put it around the fire (antikristo means ‘facing the fire’).
+The idea is that the lamb is not in contact with the fire directly, but across it.
 This slow cooking method will make the meat incredibly tender, while the salt’s purpose is to dehydrate, resulting in a perfectly crispy skin.

 It was first introduced by shepherds who invented a convenient cooking procedure.
 It is not directly placed on the fire, it is slowly cooked and therefore requires little attention, allowing the shepherd to continue with his daily work.